HCL-TECH-SOFTWARE/digital-experience/docs/platform/getting_the_software95.md

 2. HCL Digital Experience 9.5 deployment to supported platforms, including Docker or OpenShift/Kubernetes with Docker
 3. Updating an existing HCL Digital Experience 8.5 or 9.0 system

 Users can also test the new HCL Digital Experience API Docker image and run it.
-Visit the [Experience API documentation](../design/api/openapi_overview.md) to learn more.
+Visit the Experience API documentation<!--  [Experience API documentation](../design/api/openapi_overview.md) --> to learn more.

 ## Fresh full installation